maxim-lipatnikov/data-visualization-projects/README.md

 Debit portfolio of a bank is a balance of clients' current accounts and deposits as of the selected date.
 Interest expenses are bank's expenses from operations related to raising funds at interest rate (for example, accrued and paid interest on loans, deposits, securities, and other borrowed funds).
-In other words, this dashboard is made to analyze how much money clients have in their accounts/deposits and how expensive it is for the bank to raise these funds.
+In other words, this dashboard is made to analyze how much money clients have on their accounts/deposits and how expensive it is for the bank to raise these funds.

 **The dashboard includes:**
 - Market size and market share of Tinkoff with an ability to select the type of SME (legal entities, sole proprietors, or both)
-- Top banks by balance of debit portfolio
+- Top banks by the balance of debit portfolio
 - The same banks' balances by term (deposits/accounts)
 - The same banks' balances by currency (RUB/foreign currencies)
 - The same banks' interest expenses by term (deposits/accounts)